@Number 71

 In his essay on Sherlock Holmes published in two February 2005 issues of The New York Review of Books, and collected in his 2008 collection, Maps and Legends (which I’ve been reading), Michael Chabon remarks that Holmes stories are “storytelling engines, steam-driven, brass-fitted, but among the most efficient narrative apparatuses the world has ever seen.”
 This is usually true – Conan Doyle’s stories are a series of nested narratives, each interlocking and each with extraneous, vital, life of their own – but here the engine is low indeed on fuel, and the story one of the shortest in the canon.
 This veiled lodger’s story is memorable in its own way, but somehow, without all that surrounding framework, it isn’t made to matter.

-2 Responses to "“Keeping Beasts In A Cage”"
+2 thoughts on ““Keeping Beasts In A Cage”

 Leave a Reply